-Salman Khaleej Beach: On number two we have Salman Khaleej Beach.
+On number two we have Salman Khaleej Beach which is one of the greatest places to visit in Jeddah.
 This location describes properly where the desert meets the sea.
 This is probably one of the best beaches along this incredibly long coast between the still-developing Buhairat City and Resort Durrat Al Uroos.

 The Beach stands out from the rest because of being barren, rugged and extremely breathe taking.
 This beach has a constant low tide where the waters retreat for miles giving it a very splendid view.
 This is taken as a day trip situated fifty kilometers north of the city.
 GPS Coordinates: 21.841815, 38.986420

-Buhairat City: Next up at number three is Buhairat City itself which are also known as Jeddah's very own palm Islands.
+Next up at number three among the places to go in Jeddah is Buhairat City itself which are also known as Jeddah's very own palm Islands.
 This is an ideal mini city which was constructed and now reclaimed that would see from space.

 The layout showcases a shape of a leaf at its center, topped off with an inverted crescent with many fronds exhibiting adjacent coast forming a breakwater.
 This was the reason for many projects like Durrat Al Uroos and Durat Ul Bahrain.

 However, this project did not receive the appreciation it rightfully deserved.
 GPS Coordinates: 21.8297414, 39.0221715

 On number four is Hayat Market which is one of the most antique places to visit in Jeddah.
 This is a commercial center that stays abandoned for merely thirty years or so.
 It stands isolated in Azizia District.